Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Pro Tip

 Pace yourself across the three days.
-Friday night kickoff, Saturday afternoon Promenade, Saturday night circuit party, then the main March and Festival on Sunday.
+Friday flag march and Promenade, Saturday Dyke March and the BOS boat party and circuit night, then the main March and Festival on Sunday.
 Build in recovery time — especially if you're hitting the boat party.

-Philly Black Pride celebrates its 27th anniversary with the theme #PhillyBlackPride250, tying into Philadelphia's America250 year.
-Held during Penn Relays weekend (late April), this four-day celebration is organized by the Center for Black Equity and centers Black LGBTQ+ culture, health, wellness, and nightlife.
+Philly Black Pride celebrates its 27th anniversary with the theme "250 Reasons to Celebrate" (#PhillyBlackPride250), tying into Philadelphia's America250 year.
+Held around Penn Relays weekend (late April), this week-long celebration is a member program of the Center for Black Equity and centers Black LGBTQ+ culture, health, wellness, and nightlife.

 The host hotel is the Warwick Rittenhouse, with programming and parties at venues across the city.
 Day-by-day schedules are typically released on phillyblackpride.org closer to the event.